January 7, 2021

 FireEye is the firm that was selected to investigate the infamous 2017 Equifax breach and 2016 Russian DNC attack.
 FireEye’s own system boasts world-class security, built to be impenetrable, but that’s the thing about third party risk management – you’re only as strong as your weakest link.
 This attack is good reminder that cybersecurity is a dynamic, continuous, and collaborative activity.
 Even the most secure systems, like those of FireEye (or other cybersecurity firms like Symantec, Kaspersky and Trend Micro) are not immune to breaches just because it's their job to defend against them.

 Microsoft was not alone in its discovery of another backdoor breach to the SolarWinds system while investigating SUNBURST.
 Palo Alto Unit 42 and Guidepoint Security also published reports confirming the second breach, named SUPERNOVA.
-All three, along with leading experts, believe that the additional malware is not associated with the SUNBURST trojan as part of the SolarWinds initial supply chain attack.
+All three, along with leading experts, believe that this additional malware is not associated with the group that deployed the SUNBURST trojan as part of the SolarWinds initial supply chain attack.
 That means two unique attacks by two independent actors on the same, massive system.

 In response to the incidents, SolarWind has been updating their security advisory and has released patches that address both the SUNBURST and SUPERNOVA vulnerabilities.
 The investigations are still ongoing, and affected customers have to be identified one by one; so far more than 40 SolarWinds customers have been notified.